 Restorative justice is seen as a broad approach oriented towards repairing, as far as possible, the harm caused by crime or other transgressions.
 A core element of restorative justice is active participation by the victim, the offender and possibly other parties (the community).

-Please visit also the website of the European Forum of Restorative Justic http://www.euforumrj.org/.
+Please visit the website of the European Forum for Restorative Justice.
+Here you will find all the information about restorative justice you need.